nclJoshCowley/ANNE-challenge/IDEAS.md

 ## Overall Approach

-To narrow down such a wide array of possibilities I aim to draft one or two ideas for each expert field: land, water and housing before looking into any data.
+To narrow down such a wide array of possibilities I aimed to draft one or two ideas for each expert field: land, water and housing before looking into any data.
+Then, I will narrow down the options to a single project based upon my opinion and the quality of the data available.

-One I set of possible projects I will then narrow down to a single project based upon my opinion and the quality of the data available.
+Unfortunately, this made my task much harder and after several hours of researching, I decided to pivot to a data-first approach.

 The analysis visualisation is likely to be a Shiny application due to my strengths and the overall professional feel of well-made Shiny applications,